LevyMarfim/Wycliffe_Holy_Bible/README.md

 ![Preview of what the project is going to look](/Resources/preview.jpg)

-## What's new in version 0.4
+## What's new in version 0.4.1
-* Organized entries in tables from Etymology.lua
+* Fixed issue with font size when calling fn function from .lua file
-* New functions in lua to set bold and italic shapes
+* New layout for fn function.
+It prints the etymology of the words of the verse

 ## To do list
-* Fix issue with font size when calling a function from .lua file
+* Create a .lua module to separate Genesis.lua and Etymology.lua
-* Write a function in .lua file to build the verse and the etymologies all together
+* Write a function in .lua file to print the etymologies of words in the verse by passing them as arguments